Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 Damaged tile?
 No problem.
 The system allows for quick, single-tile replacement without disturbing the rest

-Ceramista tiles are crafted in Spain using eco-conscious materials, and they beautifully replicate the look of natural wood, stone, and metal — offering the warmth of organic textures with the durability and water-resistance of ceramics.
+Ceramista tiles are crafted in Spain using eco-conscious materials.
+They beautifully replicate the look of natural wood, stone, and metal, offering the warmth of organic textures with the durability and water-resistance of ceramics.

 Built to perform in both indoor and outdoor spaces, Ceramista tiles are ideal for bathrooms, kitchens, patios, and decks.